2021-environmental-bioinformatics/HW_assignment_2/README.md

 ____________________________________________________________________________________________________________________________________________

-### For successful completion of your homework your Github repo should contain:
+### For successful completion of your homework, your Github repo should contain:
 - an upadated README file with answers to the questions
 - a directory called `tables` that contains: the SRA metadata file, the rawseqs_counts, trimmedseqs_counts, and combined_report.tsv
 - a directory called `scripts` that contains: the sbatch scripts you used for the trimming and assembly